 Attend lunch with long lost aunties, your cousins, your parents, and neighbors.
 Everyone wants to know what you’ve been up to this year!
 Separately, of course.
 Dad insists on playing the Christmas carols loud enough so the whole street benefits, and grandma has lost her hearing aid so everyone is yelling — everything, all the time.

 Leave lunch and attempt a quick nap before you shuffle off to visit the other side of the family.
 The children play with their noisy toys (thanks Great Aunty Clara), and you realize you left the new book you just received at your parents — because you were so damn keen to leave!

 Downtime(?) over, off to the next large family get-together.
 By this time, you would trade your Christmas pudding for five minutes of silence.

-Arriving at the next venue, you feign a toilet stop—the long kind.
-Really you are just hiding in the bathroom, back against the door, taking deep breaths with your fingers in your ears.
-You ever so gracefully make your exit, survive the next three hours of “fun” by the skin of your teeth (swearing under your breath doesn’t count right?), and spend the next 10 days recovering.
+Arriving at the next venue, you feign a bathroom stop — the long kind.
+Really you are just hiding out, back against the door, taking deep breaths with your fingers in your ears.
+You ever so gracefully make your exit, survive the next three hours of “fun” by the skin of your teeth (swearing under your breath doesn’t count, right?), and spend the next 10 days recovering.